microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

 # Copilot capabilities for SQL database in Microsoft Fabric
 In this exercise, you will use **Copilot** to assist with T-SQL queries, including **auto-suggestions**, **fixing error**, and **natural language query** to increase developer efficiency and analyze your data!
-There're two ways how to utilize Copilot:
-- Inline in the query editor
-- By opening a Copilot chat

 ## Section 1: Using Copilot within the query editor
 In the **Query Editor** you can use T-SQL comments as a way to write Copilot prompts.
 After finishing a prompt press **Enter** or **Space** and Copilot will process your request and suggest SQL code to complete your query.
-There're also other capabilities such as **Explain query** and **Fix query errors**.
-Let's dive in.

 ### Task 1.1: Using Copilot within the query editor